 Advertisers are always looking for new opportunities to be “part of” rather than separate from the content of a website and platforms.
 Because your users already trust you, they also may trust the brands you associate yourself with, and vice-versa.

-Which sponsorship model has worked best for you?
+Which sponsorship advertising model has worked best for you?

-When you become a Mequoda Gold Member, you begin a transformational journey to multiplatform publishing success.
-And it all starts with Mequoda’s experienced planning team working with you to create a detailed, bulletproof five-year business plan – a comprehensive map that takes you successfully into the 21st century.
+When you become a Mequoda publishing partner, you begin a transformational journey to multiplatform publishing success, which may or may not include sponsorship advertising.
+It all starts with Mequoda’s experienced planning team working with you to create a detailed, bulletproof five-year business plan – a comprehensive map that takes you successfully into the 21st century.
 Schedule a call with me to talk more about your business goals.